President Foytek called the 2024 Annual Meeting to

 Kaiser –

-buildings and grounds.
-Cintas did yearly testing of
+all buildings and grounds.
+Cintas did yearly tests of

 all fire extinguishers and exit lights in all